GustavoAndradeC/GustavoAndradeC/README.md

 ## About Me

-  I'm Gustavo Andrade, an 20-year-old developer working mainly with Java (Spring), JavaScript, and Angular to build efficient and scalable web applications.
+  I'm Gustavo Andrade, a software developer focused on Java and Spring, JavaScript/TypeScript, and Angular, building efficient and scalable web applications.

 ## Skills